 - Double Jump: Possibly the Mecca of Double Jumps, GV allows (re: demands) the player to double jump in 5 directions.
 Dashing in any of the six directions can be turned -via double-dash- into flight in that direction.
 Although in the case of dashing down it activates a hover feature.

-- Gatling Good / BFG: Kelly acquires one of these at the end of the first mission, which doubles as a BFG.
+- Gatling Good: Kelly acquires one of these at the end of the first mission, which doubles as a BFG.

 - Light Gun Game: Partially averted.
 Although the Lightgun mechanic was removed when GV transitioned to the Xbox, the original idea is probably responsible for the infamous control scheme, and the entire 3rd Person platforming-shooting-flying combat.

 - Out of Focus: Despite Saburouta Mishima being an equally powerful character (complete with a rocket launcher and katana of all things!), it's evident the game mainly focuses on Kelly.
 Kelly appears in every cutscene, while he appears briefly in the first one and has only one line in the whole game.
-She's the only character who shows up in any of the cutscenes and you can play as her during every boss battle.
-Not to mention that Saburouta has significantly less upgrades and only has one offensive weapon the entire game.
+She's the only one who can partake in boss battles (at least until the game is beaten), not to mention that Saburouta has significantly less upgrades and only has one offensive weapon the entire game.

-- RPG Elements - You (re: not you) can theoretically beat the game without collecting all the Haley Cores.
-It's allot easier if you do though.
-Because they increase your (invisible) stats.
-Also, high scores earn you GV-Points.
-Which you can spend on part upgrades for your suit.
+- RPG Elements: The game can be beaten without collecting all the Halley Cores, but it's a lot easier if you do because they increase your (invisible) stats.
+Also, high scores earn you GV-Points, which you can spend on part upgrades for your suit.
 Most of them are worthless though.